AaronAmberman/WPF.DefaultControlTemplateViewer/README.md

 # WPF.DefaultControlTemplateViewer
 A tool for viewing default control templates for built in WPF controls.

-Inspired Show Me The Templates! (https://sellsbrothers.com/2091).
+Inspired by Show Me The Templates! (https://sellsbrothers.com/2091).
 Just more updated and a better laid out UI.